erutan/sierra-conditions/content/conditions/breaking.md

 # 2020 Specific Info

+## Land closures due to CA wildfires.

+Wilderness areas in NFS land (the good stuff) in the High Sierra are closed for use through the fall.
+Yosemite & SEKI are open, though with usual covid restrictions and reduced services.
+NFS land north of 108/Emigrant is worth checking with the relevant agency that manages it regarding access.

 ## Fire Bans

 SEKI is the only remaining area in the Sierra Nevada that allows campfires outside of front-country campgrounds.
 Normal regulations and restrictions apply.